Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Spectral fingerprints of metastability

 \subsection{Chain}

 The dependence of $n_{\max}$ and $\mathcal{S}_{\max}$ on $u$ for a 3~site chain and for a 5~site chain is presented in \Fig{fig:fgpChain}.
 We inspect the $m{=}2$ orbital and the associated metastable condensate.
 The upper panels summarize the results of the classical stability analysis.
-We combine 3~measures.
-The first measure is $\gamma_o$, the imaginary part of the Bogoliubov frequency at the SP that supports the condensate.
+Three classical measures are used to characterize the stability of the SP as a function of the interaction $u$.
+The first measure is $\gamma_o$, the largest positive imaginary part of the eigenvalues of the Bogoliubov matrix $W$ \Eq{eW}.
 It tells us whether we have DS or instability.
 Note that the 3~site chain lacks a GPE-like stability regime, meaning that ${u_c=0}$.

 The two other measures, which are inspected in the upper panels of \Fig{fig:fgpChain}, are Lyapunov exponents. $\gamma_{\text{CS}}$ is extracted from a trajectory that is launched in the chaotic sea, while $\gamma_{\text{SP}}$ is the Lyapunov exponent of a trajectory that is launched in the vicinity of the SP.
 If the SP is unstable, and no stability island exists, one expects ${\gamma_{\text{SP}} \sim \gamma_{\text{CS}} }$, which is indeed what we see.
 It is important to note that the Lyapunov exponent is not quantitatively correlated with $\gamma_o$; notably, we might have weak or strong chaos irrespective of the stability of the unstable SP.